NOTE: Bangkok’s two airports are highlighted first on this page. All other ground transportation is described below them in alphabetical order.

 Directions on Paying at Ticket Machine

 First you need to look at the map next to the ticket machine and determine where you are going (this is based on the exact number of stops you will make).
 You need to press the button indicating the number of stops you want before you put in the coins.
-Once the button is pressed, the actual button lights up, and you put in the coins and the machine spits out a wallet size plastic card with the word “Siemens” on it (hmm could that have something to do with the fact that this company was in large part responsible for the construction of the Sky Train?!).
-Some cards have Skytrain maps on the back of the cards, some do not.
+Once the button is pressed, the actual button lights up, and you put in the coins and the machine spits out a wallet size plastic card; unlike in years past, a map of the Skytrain is no longer printed on the cards (the size of the coverage has outgrown the space on the cards).

 Entering the Station

 After you purchase your ticket you will walk to the main entrance gates which are merely a few meters away.
-Now put the plastic card through a thin slot on a stall/gate that displays a green arrow – the card slides through, the red plastic gate slides apart in the middle of the stall, you walk through the gate and you pick the plastic card up on the other side once you are through the gate.
+In 2018 the Skytrain transitioned from slot entry to tap entry – so all visitors who enter a Skytrain station must tap their card on the top of the entry stall to access the station.
+A beep indicates access and the red plastic gate slides apart in the middle of the stall.
 You are then admitted to the main part of the station.
-From here you need to look at the blue hanging signs and determine which direction you will walk.
+From here look at the blue hanging signs and determine which direction you will walk.
 The signs list the LAST stop in each direction – so if your stop is anywhere along the line that contains the last stop, you would go in that direction.
 Note a few stations have different levels for the different directions of travel.

 You will want to keep the plastic card with you until you leave the Sky Train.
-When you arrive at your final destination on the Skytrain route, in order to get out of the station you insert the card into a slot and the gates open for you.
+When you arrive at your final destination on the Skytrain route, in order to get out of the station (if you have a single journey ticket) you insert the card into a slot and the gates open for you.
+If you have a Day Pass or longer continuous use pass, you simply tap the card on top of the stall to exit.

 Official web site www.bts.co.th